Alberta extends COVID-19 public health measures, provides back-to-school guidance | CBC News

 Back-to-school guidelines

-Hinshaw announced Friday that masking will not be required provincially in school settings, but school officials have the authority to put in local measures — such as physical distancing, cohorting and mandatory masking — if those decisions are right for them and their communities, she said.
+Hinshaw announced Friday that masking will not be required provincially in school settings, but she said school officials have the authority to put in local measures — such as physical distancing, cohorting and mandatory masking — if those decisions are right for them and their communities.

 Education Minister Adriana LaGrange said that at this stage of the COVID-19 pandemic, those measures are "best left" to local authorities to decide for themselves.